gilch/hissp/docs/style_guide.rst

    (print 1 2 _#:<-even 3 _#|also even ->| 4
           : sep : _#"NB Control words compile to strings!")

+A discarded `comment token` is acceptable only when meant as commentary and would otherwise be consumed by some other tag.

 An extra space is typically used to imply separation between groups on the same line.
 Where one level of grouping is not sufficient,